paolofalcoruegg/axp/README.md

 <summary style="font-size: medium">Aims & Work Packages</summary><br>
 -->

-The concept for Arena evolved from exploring the beautiful Faraday wave effect on a small woofer.
+The concept for *Arena* evolved from exploring the beautiful Faraday wave effect on a small woofer.
 The aim of the installation was to showcase the field of cymatics both bottom-up and top-down, i.e. with a pure tone and complex signal (music) approach.
-The team managed to source two 12'' drivers and, in line with this, aimed to build two modules.
+The team managed to source two 12'' drivers and, in line with this, aimed to build two modules with distinct aims:

+* **Module 1** lets the visitor investigate the patterns generated by complex music signals.
+The visitor can input their own music through an AUX cable and control sound effects with rotary knobs.

+* **Module 2** lets the user investigate the patterns generated by sinusoids of varying frequency.
+The visitor can sweep through frequencies with a rotary knob.

+Both modules would use Vodka as the liquid, as it was found to produce the most interesting patterns.
+The two concept sketches shown below outlined two potential layouts for the installation.

 <p align="center"><img width="700" src=".github/ConceptOne.jpg"><img width="700" src=".github/ConceptTwo.jpg"></p>
 <p align="center"><em>Figure 4: Concept sketches</em></p>

-Two concept sketches shown above outlined two potential layouts for the two modules.
-These would be distinct from one another, and the aim for each was set as the following:

-**Module 1** lets the visitor investigate the patterns generated by complex music signals.
-The visitor can input their own music through an AUX cable and control sound effects with rotary knobs.

-**Module 2** lets the user investigate the patterns generated by sinusoids of varying frequency.
-The visitor can sweep through frequencies with a rotary knob.

-My personal responsibilities were focused on  ***Module 1*** and can be summarised in three distinct work packages.
+My individual responsibilities were focused on *Module 1* and were delivered as three distinct work packages.
 The following sections are focused on my *individual contributions* to this project unless otherwise noted.
+All the code used during the installation is available [here](https://github.com/pa17/axp/tree/master/code).

-WP1: System Design & Integration: Designing the full system, sourcing the required audio components and connecting hardware to software
+* *WP1: System Design & Integration*: Designing the full system, sourcing the required audio components and connecting hardware to software
-WP2: Sound Visualisation (Light): Developing and assembling an LED array that changes in color and brightness in response to varying amplitudes in defined frequency bins
+* *WP2: Sound Visualisation (Light)*: Developing and assembling an LED array that changes in color and brightness in response to varying amplitudes in defined frequency bins
-WP3: Sound Processing: Creating a Max MSP patch that processes music input through an AUX cable, crossfades between raw and waveshaped signals, and delivers an output signal to the driver (filtered) and headphones (raw)
+* *WP3: Sound Processing*: Creating a Max MSP patch that processes music input through an AUX cable, crossfades between raw and waveshaped signals, and delivers an output signal to the driver (filtered) and headphones (raw)

-There was no solid framework with regards to time planning.
-The general strategy was to source all components early on (W7 - W8), get individual tasks done in the following two weeks (W8 - W9), and to work together to integrate the subsystems in W10.
+Time planning for this project was rudimentary.
+The team's strategy was to source all components early on (W7 - W8), get individual tasks done in the following two weeks (W8 - W9), and to work together to integrate the subsystems in W10.

 </details>